-A definitive assessment of the impact, at this stage, is not possible in view of the highly uncertain economic environment and the situation is still evolving.
+Considering the second wave of COVID 19 across the country a definitive assessment of the impact, at this stage, is not possible in view of the highly uncertain economic environment.
 The Company is continuously monitoring material changes in such information and economic forecasts.